kissu/JavaScript30/08/notes.md

   canvas to not permanently trigger the action but reset it instead.
 `ctx.stroke()` is the main thing that draw lines !

+`hsl`'s hue allow to not take into account values > 360, it will loop by itself.

 ### Small stuff
 `canvas.width = window.innerWidth` helps to fit the canvas to the maximum width of the viewport (excluding the vertical scrollbar).